 Support is tailored to fit each person’s needs and can include case management, life-skills classes, host homes for youth, transitional housing services, and peer support group activities and employment support.
 Financial assistance for rent and/or a rental deposit may also be available for youth who meet eligibility requirements.

-We recently moved to a new location.
-Our office is now located in the Metro PC building that is next to John Marshall High School.
+Our office is located in the Metro PC building that is next to John Marshall High School.

 Rochester, MN 55901

 Peer Support Group